a-lgil/pose-depot/README.md

 If you are a beginner and don't know where to start, I recommend checking out [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and its [ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet) to understand how to use these poses in text-to-image diffusion models.
 You can use [Stability Matrix](https://github.com/LykosAI/StabilityMatrix) to streamline the installation process.

+> \[!TIP]
+>
+> You can use the generation parameters from the example image included in every pose collection as reference.

 ## 💻&nbsp;Software & Tools

 This project was developed using the following software and tools: